Taxes are inevitable. Smart tax planning can help you manage the inevitable. #ProsperityFinancialGroup

-Taxes, like death, are inevitable facts of life.
-But why pay more than you have to?
-The key to minimizing your tax bill is to make the most of your tax planning opportunities.
+Taxes are inevitable.
+But you can minimize your tax bill by making the most of your tax planning opportunities.

-Instead of scrambling to find write-offs and deductions at tax time, it’s critically important to take a proactive approach to lower your tax bill and increase your income.
+So instead of scrambling to find write-offs and deductions at tax time, try taking a proactive approach to lower your tax bill and increase your income.

 Proactive tax planning is an essential component of your comprehensive financial plan.
 With an effective tax planning strategy, you can better enjoy the present knowing that your future is protected.

-When putting together your tax planning strategy, we’ll assess your individual finances from top to bottom, including:
+When putting together your tax planning strategy, we’ll first assess your individual finances from top to bottom, including your:

 - Short- and long-term financial obligations

 - Business structure

 - Pending asset purchases

 Step 2: Selecting the right mix of tax-saving strategies